 The analog inputs of the ADC use a differential sampling scheme to reduce the effects of common-mode noise signals.
 This common-mode rejection improves the ADC performance in noisy digital environments.
-Figure 16 shows the benefits of a differential sampling scheme.
+Figure 17 shows the benefits of a differential sampling scheme.
 Common ground impedances (R_G) easily couple noise voltages (switching digital currents) into other parts of a system.
 These noise signals can be 100 mV or more.
 For the System Monitor ADC, this noise voltage is equivalent to 100 LSBs, thus inducing large measurement errors.
 The differential sampling scheme samples both the signal and any common mode noise voltages at both analog inputs (V_P and V_N).
-The common mode signal is effectively subtracted because the Track-and-Hold amplifier captures the difference between V_P and V_N , such as, $V_P - V_N$ (see Figure 16).
+The common mode signal is effectively subtracted because the Track-and-Hold amplifier captures the difference between V_P and V_N , such as, $V_P - V_N$ (see Figure 17).

-Figure 16: Differential Sampling Scheme Rejects Common Mode Noise
+Figure 17: Differential Sampling Scheme Rejects Common Mode Noise

-The dedicated ADC (V_P and V_N) and auxiliary analog inputs ($V{AUXP}[15:0]$) and $V{AUXN}[15:0]$) can be driven from either single-ended or truly differential sources.
-When driving the analog inputs from a differential source, the inputs must be used in a differential mode (see "Differential Input Signals").
-Unipolar and differential mode selection is made by writing to configuration register 0 (see "Configuration Registers (40h to 42h)," page 21).
+The dedicated ADC (V_P and V_N) and auxiliary analog inputs ($V{AUXP}[15:0]$ and V{AUXN}[15:0]) can be driven from either unipolar or bipolar sources.
+When driving the analog inputs from a bipolar source, the inputs must be used in a bipolar mode (see Bipolar Input Signals).
+Unipolar and bipolar mode selection is made by writing to configuration register 0 (see Configuration Registers (40h to 42h), page 17).